StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ## Rich text formatting using Markdown

 STML is a valid superset of markdown.
 In other words, it's markdown plus extensions.
-That means that you can easily format documents with headings, bullet point lists, links and tables as you may be used to with the Markdown format.
-For example the following valid STML document create a table of elements to buy with links to google:
+That means that you can easily format documents with headings, bulleted lists, links and tables as with the Markdown format.
+For example, the below STML creates a table of elements to buy with links to google:

 ```text
 | To buy                              | Amount |